Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

-It’s hard being a tattooed person, especially when you are a foreigner in Japan wanting to try out the traditional onsen (hot springs).
+It’s hard being tattooed foreigner in Japan wanting to try out the traditional onsen (hot springs).
 Even though it’s not as big a problem in today’s world in most countries, tattoos are still relatively taboo in Japan because they’re associated with the yakuza.

 For those of you who don’t know, the yakuza are crime organisations, basically Japan’s mafia.
-Yakuza members have been stereotyped as mainly heavily-tattooed guys which have made Japanese people wary of tattooed individuals.
-While obviously one or two small tattoos wouldn’t make you in the running as a member, Japan has created a sort of blanket rule banning tattoos from many places, the most common being the onsen and sento (public bath houses), unfortunate for the tattooed tourist.
+Yakuza members have been stereotyped as mainly heavily tattooed guys, and this has made Japanese people wary of tattooed individuals.
+While one or two small tattoos obviously wouldn’t make you in the running as a member, Japan has created a sort of blanket rule banning tattoos from many places, the most common being the onsen and sento (public bath houses), unfortunate for the tattooed tourist.

 Tattoos in Japan

 Being a foreigner in Japan with tattoos, I find it a bit annoying to have to deal with these rules because the onsen is such a traditional Japanese experience that I’m not allowed to have just because I have two small tattoos.
-Thankfully, I found Tattoo Friendly, an English website started by foreigners who list the tattoo-friendly onsens, sentos, gyms, pools, beaches, hotels and resorts that they’ve come across, so give it a shot!
+Thankfully, I found Tattoo Friendly, an English website started by foreigners who list tattoo-friendly onsens, sentos, gyms, pools, beaches, hotels, and resorts that they’ve come across.

-But, there is a relatively tattoo-friendly place I’ve discovered that isn’t on the website: Thermae-Yu.
-It’s conveniently located in Nishi-Shinjuku, so you won’t have to go all the way out to the mountains for a onsen/spa experience.
-Based on 2019 Excellence Standards, it was on TripAdvisor’s Top 10 highest-rated spas in the area, so I thought I’d give it a try.
+However, there is a relatively tattoo-friendly place I’ve discovered that isn’t on the website: Thermae-Yu.
+It’s conveniently located in Nishi-Shinjuku, so you won’t have to go all the way out to the mountains for an onsen or spa experience.
+Based on 2019 Excellence Standards, it was on TripAdvisor’s top 10 highest-rated spas in the area, so I thought I’d give it a try.

 Thermae-Yu